 As we grow older, often one of our greatest fears is wondering how we will continue to provide for ourselves.
-Nursing homes and long-term care can cost from $35,000 to $150,000 per year, and up, depending on needs.
+Nursing homes and long-term care can cost from $35,000 to $150,000 per year or more, depending on needs.
 This cost can quickly exhaust the savings and assets of many families.
 Proper planning, either prior to or at the time of the need for care, can often help preserve a family’s wealth and maximize your ability to continue to care for yourself.

 —Attorney Spencer Carr, The Carr Law Group

 Note: This article is intended only to make its readers aware of the general need for planning.
 Any decision to take action should be made only after personal consultation with a qualified attorney.

 The Carr Law Group is a full-service family firm of legal professionals serving the entire Northeast Georgia community, with offices in Clarkesville, Gainesville, and Cleveland.
 The firm is unique in that it was founded by attorney siblings: Spencer, Emily, and Quentin Carr.
 Our mission is to represent our clients’ interests aggressively and with forthright determination, ultimately finding solutions that are efficient, economical, and fair to all parties, while maintaining the highest ethical standard.